-In our mission to bring clean, filtered water to our customers, we’ve seen a variety of contaminants here at King Water Filtration.
+In our mission to bring clean, filtered water to our customers, we’ve seen a variety of contaminants here at Freedom Water Systems.
 However, you may have recently heard about chromium-6, another heavy metal.
 Feeling out of the loop?
 Don’t worry – if you have questions, we’ve got answers.

 What Is Chromium-6?
 And Why Is it in My Water?